PBaieck-group/SnipeHead/README.md

 ✅ **Disclaimer**: This contract is provided as-is.
 Interacting with smart contracts involves risk; always verify code and test thoroughly.
 The SnipeHead project is not responsible for any losses.

-🛡 Built with lots of ❤️ by the SnipeHead Team
+🛡 Built with of ❤️ by the SnipeHead Team